Plugin & theme audit.

 Is this just a scanner run?

-No. Scanners are part of the workflow (we run them for fast triage), but every finding in the report has been read in context by a human.
-Scanners ship false positives — we don't.
+No. Scanners are part of the workflow (I run them for fast triage), but every finding in the report has been read in context by a human.
+Scanners ship false positives — I don't.

-Can you sign an NDA before we send code?
+Can you sign an NDA before I send code?

 Yes.
-We have a standard mutual NDA, and we're happy to use yours if you prefer.
+I have a standard mutual NDA, and I'm happy to use yours if you prefer.
 Code is deleted at the end of the engagement plus 30 days for re-test purposes.

 Do you audit JavaScript and asset code too?

 Yes for security-relevant JS — admin UI scripts, Gutenberg blocks, asset upload handlers.
-We don't review frontend code for bugs unrelated to security.
+I don't review frontend code for bugs unrelated to security.

 Will you sign off for marketplace submission?

-We can issue a letter of audit confirmation suitable for marketplaces that ask for one.
-We won't certify that a codebase has zero bugs — nobody honest does.
+I can issue a letter of audit confirmation suitable for marketplaces that ask for one.
+I won't certify that a codebase has zero bugs — nobody honest does.